ismailsahin0/f1-database-api/README.md

 ## Common setup

 Clone the repo and install the dependencies.
 Construct a .env file on root path.
+Run migration.sql file on your database.

 ```bash
 git clone https://github.com/ismailsahin0/f1-database-api.git